m-lamonaca/programming-notes/Git/git.md

 `git add <filename1 filename2 ...>`: add files to the staging area `git add -p <files>`: interacively stage chuncks of a file

-`git stash`: temporarily remove modifications to working directory (must be staged to be stashed) `git stash pop`: recuperate stashed changes

 `git blame <file>`: show who last edited which line

 `git commit`: save the snapshot to the project history